Tension Myositis Syndrome (TMS): The Sarno Diagnosis Explained

 What Modern Neuroscience Has Updated

-Sarno was right about what was happening.
+Sarno was remarkably right about what was happening.
 His theory about how it happened was a product of its time.
-That's not a weakness.
-That's how science works.
+Engaging honestly with the updates builds credibility, not weakness.

-The emotional framework: broadened.
+The purely psychoanalytic framework: broadened.
 Unconscious rage as the singular driver is too narrow.
-Some people with neuroplastic pain don't identify with the rage narrative.
+Modern approaches encompass childhood adverse experiences, social circumstances, learned neural pathways, conditioning, fear-avoidance cycles, predictive processing errors, and attachment patterns.
+Rage is one factor.
+It's not the only one.
+This matters because some people don't identify with the rage narrative.
 They don't feel especially angry.
-Modern approaches encompass childhood adverse experiences, social circumstances, learned neural pathways, conditioning, fear-avoidance cycles, and attachment patterns.
-Rage is one factor.
-Not the only one.
+They don't feel like they're suppressing emotions.
+But they still have neuroplastic pain.
+The broader biopsychosocial model includes them.

 The Controversy: Addressing Every Criticism Head-On